-- 1. Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System Tools > Traffic Monitor. - 3.
-Toggle on Traffic Monitor, select the desired interface from the dropdown list, and then you can see the packets received and sent via this interface in the past ten minutes.
+- 1. Visit http://tplinkmodem.net, and log in with your TP-Link and the password you set for the router. - 2.
+Go to Advanced > System Tools > Traffic Monitor page. - Toggle on Traffic Monitor, select the client from the dropdown list, and then you can see the packets received and sent by this client in the past ten minutes.
 This function is disabled by default.

-4. You can also go to Traffic Monitor List to view the traffic usage of all interfaces.
+4. You can also go to Traffic Monitor List to view the traffic usage of all clients.

-16. 11.
+16. 10.
 CWMP Settings